endri81/jeanmonnet/content/english/teacher/alex-rook.md

   - icon: ti-location-pin
     link: "#"
     name: S. Delvina St, Tirana 1001,ALBANIA
 course: Gaining experience in automated Electronic Design Systems based on Micro controllers
-description: The series of seminars “Gaining experience in automated Electronic Design Systems based on Micro controllers focuses on
+description: The series of seminars “Gaining experience in automated Electronic Design Systems based on Micro controllers" focuses on Arduino programming, IR sensors for measuring distance, Temperature sensor and the connection with the Arduino microcontroller, Python programming Language, Integration of Python with the Arduino microcontroller, Creating a web page with data acq, The series of seminars will take place first semester of each year
-Arduino programming
-IR sensors for measuring distance
-Temperature sensor and the connection with the Arduino micro-controller Python programming Language
-Integration of Python with the Arduino micro-controller Creating a web page with data acq
-The series of seminars will take place first semester of each year
 draft: false
 image: images/teachers/joan.jpeg
 interest: